ms-aija/How-Are-We-Feeling-Chat/readme.md

 This is a CodeWorks SW Engineering admissions project.

-Try it out on [https://ms-aija.github.io/How-Are-We-Feeling-Chat/](https://ms-aija.github.io/How-Are-We-Feeling-Chat/)
+Try it out on GitHub Pages [here](https://ms-aija.github.io/How-Are-We-Feeling-Chat/)

 ### Built with
 * Javascript & JQuery